cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/01-introduction.md

 ## What is the tag and probe method?

 The **tag and probe** method is a **data-driven technique** for measuring particle detection efficiencies.
-It is based on the decays of known resonances (e.g. J/ψ, ϒ and Z) to pairs of the particles being studied.
-In this exercise, these particles are muons, and the ϒ(1S) resonance is nominally used.
+The determination of the detector efficiency is a critical ingredient in any physics measurement.
+It accounts for the particles that were produced in the collision but escaped detection (did not reach the detector elements, were missed by the reconstructions algorithms, etc).
+It can be in general estimated using simulations, but simulations need to be calibrated with data.
+The T&P method here described provides a useful and elegant mechanism for extracting efficiencies directly from data.

 (The efficiencies are extracted from the data directly; it involves no use of simulation, and it’s results are used to calibrate simulations.)